644km (400 miles) S of Bangkok to Surat Thani; 75km (47 miles) NE from Surat Thani to Ko Pha Ngan

 Don't be too put off by Ko Pha Ngan's party reputation.
 Had Rin can be avoided altogether and, even during the Full Moon, you can find peace and quiet in any of a number of tranquil hideaways on the island, such as Thong Nai Pan, to the north, and Had Salad or Had Yao, to the west.
 Ko Ma is a small island connected to Ko Pha Ngan by a sandbar on Had Mae Had beach.
 It's a paradise surrounded by an amazingly colorful, living reef -- making it an ideal location for snorkeling or learning to dive.

-When it comes to doing drugs in Thailand, remember that "mai" means "no." Thai authorities issue harsh penalties to anyone dealing, in possession of, or using drugs.
+More importantly when it comes to doing drugs in Thailand, remember that "mai" means "no." Thai authorities issue harsh penalties to anyone dealing, in possession of, or using drugs.
 Numerous undercover drug busts are staged, not just at Full Moon parties, but at bungalow hotels, and at pre- and post-party roadblocks.
 Many of these stings are setups that you'll never be able to disprove.
 Dealers and police often work in cahoots, and the lackadaisical Thai legal system offers you no protection or parole.
 Even scarier, recent reports have highlighted not just the selling of dodgy pharmaceuticals but the lethal herbal hallucinogen ton lamphong, a poisonous weed.
 Taking this is nothing short of suicide.
 Every month, local hospitals repeatedly find themselves treating tourists suffering severe psychological damage after taking recreational drugs or hallucinogens -- they are the lucky ones; some revelers simply go home in a body bag.